Skip to content

 The contract that frames this compensation — retainer, success-based fees, or hybrid — is called the engagement letter: a document that spells out duration, exclusivity, deliverables, and exit conditions.

-For Quebec SMEs, success-based fees generally fall between 3% and 10% of the sale price.
+For Quebec SMEs, success-based fees are generally set as a percentage of the sale price.

 Most brokers also apply a minimum fee — a floor below which the engagement isn’t economically viable, regardless of the percentage.